PN-Tester/pn-tester.github.io/_posts/2024-03-16-Philosophy.md

 And you cannot defeat your problems without the sword.
 The shield alone will keep you exactly where you are.

-The shield is enemy of progress.
+The shield is the enemy of progress.

 You must step out from behind the protection of excuses, grasp the sword with both hands, and attack.